davyjones1210/DSI_ML6/README.md

 - Season changes in sales/quarterly impact: demostrate regression, classification and clustering along category of products against the sales
 - Define a larger problem related to revenue and within that identify a few sub problems

+# Ideas 2 - 11/6/2025

+- Mulitple statistical models; one problem to solve with
+- Product Recommender model - not part of course content
+    - collaborative (new approach), content based (IMDB example), Hybrid (mix of both)
+    - anything where there is upselling or cross-selling - a recommender model is used
+    - Idea: Simple recommender model
+- Business question: Current recommender needs to be replaced; do some visualizations.
+Ex: 30% of orders are from just 1-2 products.
+Need to increase order count for other products.

 # First review w/ Aditya K

 Example questions of datasets: Collection of datasets.
 We give this to every cohort.